jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 $ npm i && npm run dev
 ```

-You can learn more about Vite [here](https://github.com/vitejs/vite).
+You can learn more about Vite [here](https://vitejs.dev/).

 ## New Global API

 Previously in Vue 2.x apps, you would use `new Vue()` to create a root instance and pass a series of options.
 Now with Vue 3.x, we have a new Global API for creating an app instance.

-The idea is to everything that mutates Vue's behavior should be placed at the level of the app instance.
+The idea is to place everything that mutates Vue's behavior at the level of the app instance.

 ```js{codeTitle: src/main.js}